 Eat

-There are plenty of restaurants near the exits of the complex and in San Juan Teotihuacán and neighboring towns, as well as grocery stores and bakeries.
-Consider having one prepare a picnic for you and enjoy it at the park.
+There are food vendors just outside the parking lot for Puerta 2.
+There are plenty of restaurants near the entrances of the complex and in San Juan Teotihuacán and neighboring towns, as well as grocery stores and bakeries.

-• 19.6889-98.83971 Restaurante La Gruta, Zona Arqueológica de Teotihuacán (on the eastern perimeter, 500m down the road across from the Puerta 5), +52 594 956 0127.
+- 2 Restaurante La Gruta (on the eastern perimeter, 500m down the road across from Puerta 5), ☏ +52 594 956 0127.
 Daily 11:00-19:00.
 The restaurant is located deep inside a subterranean cave and illuminated by two large holes on the side along with other ambient lighting.
 There is a bar with a vast selection of beers, wines, and liquors.
 Prepare for the possibility of a serenade by a small Mariachi band or weekend shows featuring live Aztec dancers.
-OSM directions Apple Maps directions (beta) Google Maps directions

 Drink